References

 Tuckman, Bruce W. 1965.
 “Developmental Sequence in Small Groups.”
 Psychological Bulletin 63 (6): 384.

 Ulrich, Karl T., and Steve Eppinger.
 1995.
 Product Design and Development.
-New York: McGraw-Hill.
+McGraw-Hill.